AgregoreWeb/website/docs/ipfs-protocol-handlers.md

 await fetch('ipfs://CID/example.txt')
 ```

 If you specify a URL for a file (no trailing slash) it will be loaded from IPFS and the content will be sent as the response body.

 The response headers will have a `Content-Length` header to set the size of the file.

 ### Example

 ```
 response = await fetch('ipfs://bafybeiaysi4s6lnjev27ln5icwm6tueaw2vdykrtjkwiphwekaywqhcjze/wiki/Elephant')
 await response.text()
 ```

-The above example is fetching the Wikipedia article (from the [IPFS Wikipedia Mirror 📚](https://github.com/ipfs/distributed-wikipedia-mirror)) for elephants and then spits the contents of the page in text form.
-You can then do `response.headers.get('Content-Length')` for the content length.
+The above example is fetching the Wikipedia article (from the [IPFS Wikipedia Mirror 📚](https://github.com/ipfs/distributed-wikipedia-mirror)) for elephants and then spits out the content of the page as text.
+You can then do `response.headers.get('Content-Length')` for getting the content length.

 ```
 await fetch('ipfs://CID/example/')
 ```